Monil-007/ShipSaver18/README.md

 3. Order Sharing and Coordination.<br>
 4. Money Saving.<br>
 5. Quickly getting list of nearby active order seekers.<br>
-6. Working with proper User ID.<br>
+6. Automated Signup/Login with Google,Github and manual signup/login features.<br>
-7. Automated Signup/Login with Google,Github and manual signup/login features.<br>
+7. Available Option for users to be shown only to same gender people publically from our database.<br>
-8. Available Option for users to be shown only to same gender people publically from our database.<br>
+8. User data privacy security by using encryption.<br>
-9. User data privacy security by using encryption.<br>
+9. Automatic prevention against 'Denial of Service' attacks.<br><br>
-10. Automatic prevention against 'Denial of Service' attacks.<br><br>
+10. Animations and effects<br>

 <h3><bold>Technologies Used</bold></h3>